rbertels/hashids-fs/README.md

 # Hashids-fs
 A hashids implementation in F#.
-It allows the encoding of one or more numbers into a single YouTube-like hash.
+It allows the encoding of one or more numbers into a single YouTube-like random string.
 Please visit http://hashids.org for implementations in other languages.

 ## Usage